ufs-community/uwtools/docs/sections/user_guide/yaml/tags.rst

    - 5
    - 6

-The ``!extend`` tag must tag a YAML sequence, and the base config must have a matching key at the same key path.
+The ``!extend`` tag must tag a YAML sequence, and the base config must have a matching key, with a sequence value, at the same key path.

 ``!float``
 ^^^^^^^^^^